VirusTotal/yara/docs/writingrules.rst

             $xor_string_00 = "This program cannot"
             $xor_string_01 = "Uihr!qsnfs`l!b`oonu"
             $xor_string_02 = "Vjkq\"rpmepco\"acllmv"
-            // Repeat for every single byte xor
+            // Repeat for every single byte XOR
         condition:
             any of them
     }

 You can also combine the ``xor`` modifier with ``wide`` and ``ascii`` modifiers.
-For example, to search for the ``wide`` and ``ascii`` versions of a string after every single byte xor has been applied you would use:
+For example, to search for the ``wide`` and ``ascii`` versions of a string after every single byte XOR has been applied you would use:

 .. code-block:: yara